mhnakashima/posterr/README.md

 - This application can be divided in minor parts of code and every part can have its own deploy process (It might be done using module federalization).
 - It's nice to have repo with generic components (Storybook is a good approach)
-- I would like to refactor the layout to be more concise.